Golden Days on the Gold Coast: Best Gold Coast Beaches & More

 Together, they embody the sanctuary’s magic: the stork’s quiet, statuesque poise balanced by the bats’ communal energy, a reminder that wildlife can be both serene and exuberant in the same wild heart of the Gold Coast.

-High among the eucalyptus and paperbark trees, the ropes course feels like a secret garden in the sky, where laughter and the soft rustle of leaves accompany every step.
+High among the eucalyptus and paperbark trees, the ropes course is much like a secret garden in the sky, where laughter and the soft rustle of leaves accompany every step.
 Suspended bridges sway gently between platforms, wobbly logs test your balance and zip lines offer fleeting, birdlike glimpses of the canopy below.
 Guides are warm and encouraging, turning nervous tugs into confident strides and the course’s thoughtful design makes it both adventurous and accessible — perfect for families and solo explorers alike.

 Curled high in the eucalyptus canopy, the koala embodies slow-motion serenity: by day they sleep up to 20 hours, conserving energy from a diet of fibrous, low-nutrient eucalyptus leaves and by night they nibble methodically, choosing particular tree species and even individual trees for taste and toxin tolerance.
 Their padded paws and sharp claws make them expert climbers, while a stout, woolly coat and a low metabolic rate help them weather coastal temperature swings.